astellato/ofxSyphon/README.md

 ------------

 Mac OS X 10.6.4 or greater
-Open Frameworks 007 or better
+Open Frameworks 008 or better

 Installation
 ------------

 Install ofxSyphon in the addons folder of your openFrameworks installation.
-An example project called SyphonExample is included.
+Examples projects called example-Basic and example-ServerDirectory is included

 Instructions
 ------------